Photinia stand out with their scarlet and red-colored leaves.

 Photinia not blooming

-- Pruning was performed at the end of winter, before the blooming – in this case, flower buds have been cut off.
+- Pruning was performed at the end of winter, before the blooming – in this case, trimming has cut off flower buds.
 Try to prune and trim your photinia after the blooming in spring.
 If you need to prune a second time to keep the shrub small and tidy, do it in fall before winter .

-- Exposure and lack of sunlight – a photinia shrub that is mostly covered in shade won’t bear many flowers, sometimes to the point of not bearing any at all.
-If shaded by a tree, try thinning the branches of the tree out to ensure light reaches the photinia shrub.
+- Exposure and lack of sunlight – a photinia shrub that is mostly growing in shade won’t bear many flowers, sometimes to the point of not bearing any at all.
+If under the shade of a taller tree, try thinning the branches of the tree out.
+This ensures light reaches the photinia shrub.

 Black spots on photinia leaves